cloudon-one/aws-terraform-modules/README.md

 ## License

-This project is licensed under the terms specified in the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support